 About the IATA LAR CR82 Dog Crate Rule

-As the years go by, the skies appear to be getting more and more unfriendly for both dogs and dog owners.
-If you are planning to fly with your pitbull (or other breed the airline lists) you may be upset in learning that more and more airlines are now requesting that you purchase a specific type of crate.
+The skies appear to be getting more and more unfriendly for both dogs and dog owners.
+If you are planning to fly with your pitbull (or another breed the airline lists), you may be upset to learn that more and more airlines are now requesting that you purchase a specific type of crate.
 This often means that the crate you have used to fly your dog before may no be longer be accepted, and that in order to fly your dog, you must purchase a specific type of crate that meets the new guidelines.

 - American Staffordshire Terriers